Is There a Dimmer Outlook Ahead for AMC Entertainment Holdings Inc. (APE)?

 APE’s Market Performance

-APE stocks went up by 47.95% for the week, with a monthly drop of -4.76% and a quarterly performance of -66.48%.
-The volatility ratio for the week stands at 16.06% while the volatility levels for the past 30 days are set at 11.45% for AMC Entertainment Holdings Inc. The simple moving average for the period of the last 20 days is 33.51% for APE stocks with a simple moving average of -54.98% for the last 200 days.
+APE stocks went up by 137.08% for the week, with a monthly jump of 42.98% and a quarterly performance of -48.66%.
+The volatility ratio for the week stands at 17.90% while the volatility levels for the past 30 days are set at 12.05% for AMC Entertainment Holdings Inc. The simple moving average for the period of the last 20 days is 92.59% for APE stocks with a simple moving average of -34.69% for the last 200 days.